fu-malaria/fu-malaria/README.md

-### FU Malaria - Open Source Computer Vision Platform for the Detection of Malaria and other Blood diseases
+### FU Malaria - Open Source Computer Vision prototype for the Detection of Malaria and other diseases

 Original Code & IP donated by [Visimagic.com](http://visimagic.com) and [Xinova.com](http://Xinova.com)